README.1ST

 In-Built Web Apps (Viewer / Explainer / Single Search Page)

-Tips: The recommendation is to either turn off the Panl Results Viewer / Explainer / Single Page Search, or to not allow public access to these URLs.
+Tips: The recommendation is to either turn off the Panl Results Viewer / Explainer / Single Page Search web apps, or to not allow public access to these URLs.
+This can be done by setting the panl.results.testing.urls=false property in the panl.properties file.

 'Simple' Panl Results Viewer Web App

-Below is a screenshot of the in-built Panl Results Viewer web app with all the features and functionality that you would expect from a search page implementation along with some additional features to make searching easier for you and your user.
+Below is a screenshot of the in-built Panl Results Viewer web demonstrating the features and functionality that you would expect from a search page implementation along with some additional features to make searching easier for you and your user.

-When the Solr and Panl configuration is set up, the server is up and running, and the testing web apps enabled, it is accessible at:
+When the Solr and Panl configuration is set up, the server is up and running, and the testing web app URLS are enabled, it is accessible at:

 http://localhost:8181/panl-results-viewer/